-Meet our Alumna of the Month: Sky Sampson!
-She graduated from WCU in 2010 with a bachelor of science degree in communications.
+Meet our Alumni of the Month: Mark Chapman!
+He graduated from WCU in the summer of 1984 with a BSBA in Marketing.

 Alumni from all over will be converging in Cullowhee as the university celebrates Homecoming 2018 with the theme 'Building a Legacy.'

 Jennifer Le’An Yoe-Gaddy, a graduate student receiving her master’s degree in social work, was the featured speaker for the 2018 Graduate School Commencement on Friday, May 11.
 The Weaverville resident spoke to her fellow graduating students about the circuitous route she took in earning her associate and bachelor’s degrees and said she had intended to speak to them about how to persevere in life.
 “We all have our stories,” she said.
 “Our stories, and the stories of all the graduates in this room, are certainly all unique, but undoubtedly we share one vital characteristic.
 We have grit, and it is your possession of this characteristic that is worthy of a sincere congratulations this evening.”

 Western Carolina University’s next First Thursday Old-Time and Bluegrass Series event will feature folklorist, storyteller and musician Lee Knight performing at MadStone Café and Catching Light Books.

 The Smoky Mountain Science, Technology, Engineering and Mathematics Collaborative will host a telescope viewing on Saturday, Oct.
 20, beginning at 6 p.m. at Bridge Park in Sylva.